theFPVgeek/BY8x01/README.md

 # BY8x01
 This is an Arduino library created for both the BY8001-16P and the BY8301-16P MP3 soundboard modules.

-NOTE: this assumes using SoftwareSerial RX/TX ports 8/4.
+**NOTE:** This library is using SoftwareSerial RX/TX ports on 8/4.
 If you need to change the assignment change the BY8x01.cpp file.

 This is a forked bersion of both [Critters Library](https://github.com/Critters/MP3FLASH16P) and [afreeland Library](https://github.com/afreeland/MP3FLASH16P) both being excellent libraries.
 After some digging each version of the MP3FLASH16P was developed for 2 different modules, thus the reason for similar code but different passed commands.
 BY8x01 library was created to reduce the confusion.